ninja-group/minecraft/README.md

 * Environment variables
   * `OPS`: space-separated list of users with op privileges.

-    The effective list of ops is the union of this list and any users you have op'd from within Minecraft.
+    The effective list of ops is the union of this list and any users you have previously op'd, either by adding them to this list or by using `/op` in-game.

+    This means that you can only **add** ops by changing this variable; to de-op someone, you need to remove them from this list *and* de-op them in-game.

     You should probably have at least one name on this list, or managing your server is going to be a bit hard.
   * `ALLOW`: space-separated list of users who are allowed to connect to the server.

-    The effective list of allowed users is the union of this list, the `OPS` list (no need do add ops to both lists) and any users you have added from within Minecraft using `/whitelist add`.
+    The effective list of allowed users is the union of this list, the `OPS` list (no need do add ops to both lists) and any users you have previously allowlisted, either by adding them to this list of from within Minecraft using `/whitelist add`.

+    This means that you can only **add** users to the allow list by changing this variable; to remove someone from the allow list, you need to remove them from this list *and* remove them from the list in-game using `/whitelist remove`.
   * `HEAP`: amount of heap space to allocate.
 Defaults to `2G` if unset.
 * Build-time config files
   * [`plugins.json`](plugins.json):